Crypto Futures Order Types Explained: Market, Limit, Stop, and More

 A limit order lets you set the price at which you are willing to buy or sell.

 For beginners, this means a limit order is about control.
-You are telling the platform, “Only execute my trade if the market can fill me at this price or better.”
+You are telling the platform to execute your trade only if the market can fill you at that price or better.

 Imagine ETH futures are trading at $3,000, but you only want to open a long position if the market dips to $2,950.
 You place a buy limit order at $2,950.
 If the market reaches that level and there is matching liquidity, your order may fill.
 If the market never touches that price, the order may remain unfilled.

-• The market may move away before execution happens
+- The market may move away before execution

-For anyone comparing market order vs limit order crypto setups, the simplest difference is this:
+For anyone comparing market order vs limit order setups, the simplest difference is:

-This is one of the most important beginner lessons in crypto futures order types.
-If you care most about getting into or out of the position immediately, market orders are usually the clearer choice.
+If you care most about getting into or out of a position immediately, market orders are usually the better choice.
 If you care more about the exact price and are willing to wait, limit orders are often more appropriate.

 Stop Order: Triggered by Price